Forward Head Posture: How It Affects Breathing, Sleep & Brain

 Measurable Improvements in Breathing Capacity

-The Cranial Connection: Cranial Facial Release (CFR)
+The Cranial Connection: Cranial Facial Release

-Cranial Facial Release represents an advanced, complementary technique that directly addresses airway restrictions at the level of the skull and nasal passages.
+Cranial Facial Release is an advanced, complementary technique that directly addresses airway restrictions at the level of the skull and nasal passages.
 For patients with nasal obstruction, deviated septums, or chronic sinus issues, CFR provides targeted relief that enhances the benefits of traditional spinal adjustments.

-What Is Cranial Facial Release?
+What Cranial Facial Release Does

-How CFR Works to Open Airways
+How CFR Opens Airways

-During the CFR procedure, a small, lubricated medical balloon is inserted into the nasopharynx: the region where air travels during nasal breathing.
+During the procedure, a small, lubricated medical balloon is inserted into the nasopharynx: the region where air travels during nasal breathing.
 The patient takes and holds a deep breath while the practitioner briefly inflates the balloon for approximately 1-3 seconds.

 This transient pressure creates gentle separation at cranial sutures, releasing restrictions that may have accumulated from injury, chronic inflammation, or developmental factors.
 While the sensation can feel intense (similar to water forcefully entering the nose while diving), the entire procedure takes only a few seconds and is followed by immediate relief.